Chulalongkorn University Exchange

 Non-UO students: Actual credit awarded is determined by the relevant department at your university in consultation with the study abroad office.
 Check with your study abroad advisor for more information.

 Note for UO international students: Chulalongkorn has a higher TOEFL requirement than UO does.
-Please see the Chulalongkorn Exchange Facts Sheet for additional information.
+Please see the Requirements tab of Chulalongkorn's inbound exchange page for additional information.

 Most exchange students live in Chulalongkorn University International House, a 26-story residence hall for international students.
-Both single and double rooms are available.
+Both single and double rooms are available, but note that due to limited capacity, placement is not guaranteed.
 Rooms come fully furnished with air conditioning, modern conveniences, 24-hour security and safety systems.
 The residence is included in the university’s shuttle bus services.

 For more information, visit the Chulalongkorn Housing website.